tiagompalte/go-project-layout-template/README.md

-# Golang Clean Architecture Template API
+# Go Project Layout Template API

-A starter template for building scalable, maintainable, and testable RESTful APIs in Go using the principles of Clean Architecture.
+A starter template for building scalable, maintainable, and testable RESTful APIs in Go using the project layout.

 ## Features